 - Soft tissue procedures of the gums, lips and tongue e.g. the removal of gum tissue

-- Hard tissue procedures of the bone or tooth enamel and dentin e.g. diagnosis and removal of tooth decay
+- Hard tissue procedures of the bone or tooth enamel and dentine with certain types of lasers

 Absolutely!
-Before blazing a trail in the field of dentistry, lasers have been used for years in the medical field with research evidence and the FDA approving both their safety and efficacy.
+Before trial in the field of dentistry, lasers have been used for years in the medical field with research evidence and the FDA approving both their safety and efficacy.

 There are safety protocols that need to be followed such as :